 The programme aims at training a maximum number of persons comprising students, employees, non-employee and the population at large on the IC3 course in line with Government's vision of accelerating the transformation of Mauritius into an ICT hub and in developing ICT into a major pillar of the economy.

-The IC3 course is of 45 hrs duration and trainings are done in state secondary colleges after school hours.
-To date some 178,000 people have already been trained on IC3.
+The IC3 course 45 hrs in duration and trainings are done in state secondary colleges after school hours.
+To date 197,000 people have been trained on IC3.